AnkitNigam1985/stratascratch.github.io/SQL Exercises/Solutions/basic-sql-exercises-with-solutions.md

 - Log-in to your Strata Scratch account.
 - All tables used in this exercise are taken from the datasets schema.
 Make sure you select this schema on the SQL editor settings.
 - Try to answer the following questions by writing the appropriate SQL query on the editor.
 - This is the teacher version of the SQL basic exercises.
-Each question is followed with the right solution and correct output.
+Each question is followed with the correct solution and output.

 ## Questions
 1. How many of passengers embarked on the Titanic?